 - Running errands

-When you become a part of someone’s world and life in the way that home health aides do, honesty is a critical trait.
+When you become a part of someone’s life in the way that home health aides do, honesty is a critical trait.
 You’ll be in people’s homes in extremely intimate ways.
 You may be asked to clean patients or change their adult diapers.
-You may assist with all manner of life’s details in ways that will give you access to parts of their lives that only their most intimate companions do.
-Honesty is essential so that you can communicate effectively and clearly with the families and healthcare providers of your patient.
+You may assist with all manner of life’s details in ways that will give you access to parts of their lives that only their most intimate companions are familiar with.
+Honesty is essential so that you can communicate effectively and clearly with your patients' families and healthcare providers.

 - Basic care services